ZengineHQ/developers/js-api/tutorials/building-a-chat-plugin.md

 ## Connecting to Firebase

-We want to restrict the Firebase data to Wizehive authenticated users, so we take advantage of the `firebaseAuthToken` returned from the plugin API response to connect to firebase.
+We want to restrict the Firebase data to Wizehive authenticated users, so we take advantage of the `firebaseAuthToken` returned from the plugin API response to connect to Firebase.
 After sucessful authentication, the `$scope.connect()` method will set presence using the Firebase low level API, and then assign a few scope properties for convenience and turn off the loading indicator.

-Note that you need to inject the `$firebase` module in your controller signature.
+Note that you need to inject the `$firebase` service in your controller signature.

 {% highlight js %}